Combinatorial Optimization of AC Optimal Power Flow with Discrete Demands in Radial Networks: PTAS for OPF with Discrete Power Demands

 In this section, the approximation ratio of PTAS will be derived as $(1+\epsilon)$, if one sets the size of partial guesses of satisfiable discrete demands by $|I_0|\le \frac{4m}{\epsilon}$, where $m$ is the number of nodes in distribution networks, and the corresponding $I_0$ by

 Therefore, one can adjust the approximation ratio by limiting the size of $I_0$ in partial guessing.

-{\bf Remarks}: To speed up {\sc PTAS-cOPF}, one can first compute the optimal objective value (denoted by $\underline{f}$) of {\sc P1} by taking $I_0 = I_1 = \varnothing$, which naturally is a lower bound to that of {\sc cOPF}. {\sc PTAS-cOPF} will stop and return a solution, if the gap between the solution's objective value and $\underline{f}$ is sufficiently small.
-Hence, this may skip the partial guessing, if $\underline{f}$ is already closed to the solution of {\sc PTAS-cOPF} without partial guessing (which is often observed in the evaluation in Sec.~\ref{sec:sim}).
+\begin{remark} {The running time of Algorithm~\ref{alg:ptas} is $O(n^{4m/\epsilon}T)$, where $T$ is the time required to solve the convex programs P1, P2 and P3, (the space requirement is polynomial in $n$).} To speed up {\sc PTAS-cOPF}, one can first compute the optimal objective value (denoted by $\underline{f}$) of {\sc P1} by taking $I_0 = I_1 = \varnothing$, which naturally is a lower bound to that of {\sc cOPF}. {\sc PTAS-cOPF} will stop and return a solution, if the gap between the solution's objective value and $\underline{f}$ is sufficiently small.
+Hence, this may skip the partial guessing, if $\underline{f}$ is already closed to the solution of {\sc PTAS-cOPF} without partial guessing (which is often observed in the evaluation in Sec.~\ref{sec:sim}). \end{remark} \begin{theorem} With assumptions {\sf A0',A1,A2,A3,A4'}, for any given $\epsilon > 0$, {\sc PTAS-cOPF} provides a $(1+\epsilon)$-approximation solution of {\sc cOPF$^\phi$} in { $O(n^{4m/\epsilon}T)$, where $T$ is the time required to solve the convex programs P1, P2 and P3, assuming $m$ and $\epsilon$ are fixed constants.} \end{theorem}